pangpang20/gaussdb-python/docs/basic/params.rst

 -----------------------------

 PostgreSQL has two different ways to transmit data between client and server:
-`~psycopg.pq.Format.TEXT`, always available, and `~psycopg.pq.Format.BINARY`,
+`~gaussdb.pq.Format.TEXT`, always available, and `~gaussdb.pq.Format.BINARY`,
 available most of the times but not always.
 Usually the binary format is more efficient to use.

-Psycopg can support both formats for each data type.
+GaussDB can support both formats for each data type.
 Whenever a value is passed to a query using the normal ``%s`` placeholder, the best format available is chosen (often, but not always, the binary format is picked as the best choice).